+When you’re in need of minor roof repair, get it taken care of sooner, rather than later.
 Roofing replacement can be costly, with most homeowners putting it off until problems show up.
 Whether it’s a leak in the roof or shingles blowing off in high winds, there is a case for roof repair and replacement.
-The choice to make depends on a few factors.
+The choice you should make depends on a few factors.

 The Age of the Roof